 - Drain cashews and add all ingredients to a high speed blender like the Vitamix.

-- Blend until completely smooth, 1-2 minutes (if you do not use a Vitamix it could take longer).
+- Blend until completely smooth, about 2 minutes (if you do not use a Vitamix it could take longer).

 - Store in an airtight, glass container in the refrigerator for up to 10 days.
 This recipe will make about 2 cups and thickens as it cools.

-- Do not use cashews that have been roasted, salted or have any additives.
-The only ingredients of the cashews should be cashews.
-If you do the result will NOT be the same.
+- The only ingredients of the cashews should be cashews.
+If you use anything other than raw cashews the result will NOT be the same.

 - Soaking the cashews helps remove the sweet flavor of cashews.